A Note on the Existence of Gibbs Marked Point Processes with Applications in Stochastic Geometry: Acknowledgement

 \section{Acknowledgement}

 This work was partially supported by the Czech Science Foundation, project no.22-15763S.
-The author would also like to thank prof.\ Viktor Beneš for an introduction to the theory of Gibbs processes and for his useful remarks concerning this paper.
+The author would also like to thank prof.\ Viktor Bene{\v s} for an introduction to the theory of Gibbs processes and for his useful remarks concerning this paper.